EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 privilege has the effect of withholding relevant information from the factfinder, it applies only where necessary to achieve its purpose."
-The attorney-client privilege must necessarily protect the confidences of wrongdoers, but the reason for that protection --- the centrality of open client and attorney communication to the proper functioning of our adversary system of justice --- "ceases to operate at a certain point, namely, where the desired advice refers not to prior wrongdoing, but to future wrongdoing."
+The attorney-client privilege must necessarily protect the confidences of wrongdoers, but the reason for that protection---the centrality of open client and attorney communication to the proper functioning of our adversary system of justice---"ceases to operate at a certain point, namely, where the desired advice refers not to prior wrongdoing, but to future wrongdoing."
 It is the purpose of the crime-fraud exception to the attorney-client privilege to assure that the "seal of secrecy,"